Pedestrian Accident Lawsuit Representation

 But whether you have legal representation yet or not, there are some steps you can take as you look to preserve your ability to file a personal injury claim.
 Some of the most important include:

-- Keep the contact information for any witnesses who may have seen what happened, as their testimony may prove useful should you file a claim.
+- Collect Witness Information: Keep the contact information for any witnesses who may have seen what happened, as their testimony may prove useful should you file a claim.

-- Don’ speak to the insurance company!
+- Avoid Insurer Traps: Don’t’ speak to the insurance company!
 You don’t have to speak to an at-fault motorist’s insurance carrier if they contact you after an accident.
 These companies often look for ways to deny and underpay claims and may use what you say against you.
 Instead, you can have an attorney handle these communications on your behalf.

-- Seek legal counsel as soon as possible, especially if you have already been contacted by the at-fault party’s insurance company or have been asked to speak with an insurance representative.
+- Contact a Baton Rouge Pedestrian Accident Lawyer.
+Seek legal counsel as soon as possible, especially if you have already been contacted by the at-fault party’s insurance company or have been asked to speak with an insurance representative.
 An experienced injury attorney can immediately help you communicate with insurers, gather necessary evidence for your case, and begin the process of constructing a claim for compensation on your behalf.
 Acting fast to retain a lawyer can also ensure you’re able to file a claim before the statute of limitations expires.

-The best thing you can do to move a potential injury claim along is to work with an experienced attorney.
-At Chris Corzo Injury Attorneys, we’re readily available to discuss how the Florida personal injury claim process works and how we can begin working immediately on yours.
+The best thing you can do to move a potential injury claim along is to work with an experienced Baton Rouge pedestrian accident attorney.
+At Chris Corzo Injury Attorneys, we’re readily available to discuss how the personal injury claim process works and how we can begin working immediately on yours.

 Evidence In a Pedestrian Accident Case